Dr. David Schuler

 David Schuler is an Associate Professor of Theatre at UW-Platteville.
 Originally from Pennsylvania, Dr. Schuler moved here from upstate New York in 2006 where he previously taught in the theatre program at Genesee Community College (NY).
 While at Genesee, he was recognized with an Excellence Award in Teaching, Leadership and Learning from the University of Texas’ National Institute for Staff and Organizational Development.

 As a director, Dr. Schuler trained with Don Boros and Jim Symons.
 He has worked in Colorado, Indiana, New York, Pennsylvania, Wisconsin and Norway and directed professionally for the Colorado Shakespeare Festival, the Norwegian Sámi National Theatre, the Shipping Dock Theatre, First Presbyterian Theater, and the Heartland Festival.
 In 2002, his co-adaptation of Ibsen’s Brand premiered in Fort Wayne, Ind.
-Directing credits at UW-Platteville include The Fantasticks, Old Times, All in the Timing, The Trojan Women, Anything Goes, The Last Five Years, Dancing at Lughnasa, The Laramie Project, The Marriage of Bette and Boo, Cabaret, The Laramie Project Epilogue, An Evening of the Avant-Garde, Fat Pig, Macbeth, The Secret Garden, Tartuffe, Death and the Maiden, Ghosts, and Godspell.
+Directing credits at UW-Platteville include The Fantasticks, Old Times, All in the Timing, The Trojan Women, Anything Goes, The Last Five Years, Dancing at Lughnasa, The Laramie Project, The Marriage of Bette and Boo, Cabaret, The Laramie Project Epilogue, An Evening of the Avant-Garde, Fat Pig, Macbeth, The Secret Garden, Tartuffe, Death and the Maiden, Ghosts, Godspell, The Crucible, Agnes of God, OR, and The Drowsy Chaperone.

 Schuler’s scholarly interests include aboriginal theatre/theatre ethnography, Ibsen, modern Shakespearean performance, and living history characterization.
 He has published articles in On Stage Studies and the Norwegian Stage Director's Catalogue for the 2007 Prague Quadrennial.
 He received the prestigious Reynold’s Fellowship for his dissertation research while at CU-Boulder, and during his time in Norway served as the translation consultant on the award-winning aboriginal film documentary Even if a Hundred Ogres.
 He is completing a book-length study on the Beaivváš Teáhter—the Norwegian Sámi National Theatre and has presented papers on the Sámi Theatre at both national and international conferences since 2006.
 Recognized as a specialist in Sámi culture, Schuler has also lectured extensively about the Sámi throughout the eastern United States since 1997.